imaitland/blog/md/binary_tree.md

 Here we simply insert a `TreeNode` on the left hand branch of our Binary Tree.
 This is a bit limited, so let's consider how it can be improved.
 1. If the Tree already has the value, do not insert it.
-2. Only insert if the `TreeNode` has an unoccupied branch - i.e. `None` as the left or right branch.
+2. Only insert if the `TreeNode` has an unoccupied branch - i.e. `None` as the branch we want to move into.
-3. If both branches have nodes, move down to one of the branches, continue until an unoccupied branch is found.
+3. If the desired branch has a node, move down into it, continue until an unoccupied desired branch is found.

-3i.
-When deciding which branch to move into, go left if the Node's value is more than the value to be inserted, and go right if not.
+      - When deciding which branch is desired, go left if the Node's value is more than the value to be inserted, and go right if not.
+      - Bonus: This will result in a Binary Search Tree!

 ```
 pub fn insert(&mut self, v: T) {